Larger Quantities, Lower Prices

 The berries are commonly dried or frozen for use in food.
-Popular uses include purees and juices, and fresh berries are also sold to markets when they’re in season.
+Popular applications include purees and juices, and fresh berries are also sold to markets when they’re in season.
 A few varieties of liqueurs are made with black raspberries, including the famous Chambord Liqueur Royale de France.
 The berries have also been used as a natural dye due to their high pigment content.

 Hardy in zones 5-8, they need a location in full sun or partial shade with well-drained soil.
 In warmer climates, they do well with some afternoon shade.
-They need at least 2.5 feet of space in between plants to allow plenty of room to grow.
+They need at least 2.5 feet of space in between plants to allow for plenty of room to grow.
 Regular watering during the summer months keeps the plants going strong, and an application of mulch in the winter prevents cold damage.

 Plant black raspberry for its attractive foliage and flowers, and most of all for the delicious berries it provides.
-Although it will take a little work to keep the shrub producing abundantly year after year, most gardeners think this beautiful little plant is well worth the effort.
+Although it will take a little work to keep the shrub producing abundantly year after year, most gardeners think this beautiful small plant is well worth the effort.